Chapter 14: Long Live the King – 152 AK, Early Autumn to 153 AK, Summer

 Outskirts of Farr Castle

-Like every other salesman, trader and merchant, Beck had come to Farr Castle to watch the Royal Annual Hunt and take advantage of the opportunities that arose when so many gathered together.
-However, in her case, she was not interested in sales – very few would want to buy a plow – but in gathering and disseminating information.
+Like every other salesman, trader, and merchant, R’bekah had come to Farr Castle to watch the Royal Annual Hunt and take advantage of the opportunities that arose when so many gathered together.
+However, in her case, she wasn’t interested in sales – very few would want to buy a plow – but in gathering and disseminating information.
 It had become a part of her yearly plans.

-Just as each year, she ‘accidently’ encountered either Commander Peter Taylor or Major Patrick Gunnels.
-Then, as the commander’s kinsman or the major’s friend, they would have dinner, get drunk, and exchange stories late into the night.
+Just as each year, she ‘accidentally’ encountered either Commander Pet’r Ta’ler or Major Patr’kh Gonn’ls.
+Then, as the commander’s kinsman or the major’s friend, they’d have dinner, appear to get drunk, and exchange stories interspersed with intelligence reports late into the night.

-This year, Commander Taylor had duties that kept him at High Castle, so she was on the lookout for Patrick.
-However, it was too early in the day for him to put in an appearance, so she window shopped.
+The most recent special order from Pet’r Ta’ler stated he had duties that kept him at High Castle, so she was on the lookout for Patr’kh near the fire performers.
+However, it was early in the day, so she ambled through a nearby market.

 She kept an eye out for certain hard-to-find objects that Licht Gegen needed.
 The foremost of which was weapons.
-She could not purchase them in bulk, nor could she buy them everywhere she went, without drawing unwanted attention.
+She couldn’t purchase them in bulk, nor could she buy them everywhere she went without drawing unwanted attention.

 In the temporary marketplace established on the outskirts of Farr Castle, wares were on display that were not seen at any other time of year.
 Amongst them were Esthlani short swords.
 The foreign merchant was doing very little business.